-The Associate Dean, MD Program is responsible for oversight of the MD program and MD/PhD program (the latter in conjunction with Associate Dean, Physician Scientist Training Programs).
+The Associate Dean, MD Program is responsible for oversight of the MD program and MD/PhD program (the latter in conjunction with the Director, Physician Scientist Training Programs).
 A team of senior academic and administrative leaders is responsible for management of the MD and MD/PhD programs, while governance is supported by a robust committee structure that includes active participation by student leaders.
 Student members are selected by their classmates and hold a position on the Medical Society Executive or their Class Council.

 Governance and Management: Separate but Linked